 Policy on Advising: Ordinarily, all advisors (thesis, prospectus, pre-prospectus) will meet with their advisees at least twice per semester (for example, once toward the beginning of the semester, and once toward the end before the graduate student review).
 Other members of thesis committees will typically meet with their students at least once per semester.
 Practice may vary between individual cases and it will sometimes be appropriate to meet more or less often.
 Nevertheless, except in very unusual circumstances, advisors and advisees should meet at least once per semester.
 Students and their advisors are encouraged to set aside some meeting time for unstructured discussion, conducted without a fixed agenda.

 Logic Requirement: The department’s logic requirement can be satisfied in four ways.
 One way is to take a graduate-level logic course in the NYU philosophy department.
 A second way is to take an upper-level undergraduate course at NYU or elsewhere, or a graduate-level course elsewhere, but in both cases the appropriateness of the course must be approved by the Director of Graduate Studies.
 A third way is to satisfy the department that some course or courses taken previously meets the required standard.
 A fourth way is to schedule an oral examination covering an appropriate range of topics.
 In deciding whether to approve courses under the second and third headings, and in determining the content of the oral examination under the fourth heading, the department will be looking for competence in the following topics: formalization of English sentences in first-order logic; derivations within a proof system for first-order logic; formal definitions of models, truth in a model, and validity for first-order logic; basic meta-logical tools, including proof by mathematical induction and recursive definition; the statement of, and the basic methods for proving, basic meta-logical results, including soundness and completeness for systems of first-order or modal logic, and results concerning the decidability of some formal systems.
+The upper-level undergraduate courses at NYU that satisfy the logic requirement currently are: Advanced Logic (PHIL-UA 72), Set Theory (PHIL-UA 73), and Modal Logic (PHIL-UA 74).

 Thesis and Oral Examination: The dissertation can consist of a monograph or, alternatively, of three outstanding papers.
 The department envisions that, in most cases, the dissertation will grow out of work done for the topics or advanced seminar and Associated Writing courses and that there will be no sharp distinction between years of course work and years of dissertation writing.
 Only work that was written while enrolled in the NYU philosophy PhD. program can be included in the dissertation.
 Students who entered in the year 2010 or later are expected to complete all degree requirements, including the dissertation, within six years (or five if the student elects not to participate in the teaching program).